AmyShackles/Course_and_Book_Notes/Think Like a Programmer/Chapter 2/Tracking_State.md

 } while (digitChar != 10);
 ```

-Note: Rembmer not to include spaces when entering values.
+Note: Remember not to include spaces when entering values.

 #### Now we can focus on processing individual numbers!